cul/dlst-studio/_posts/2020-03-21-press-release-rapid-masks.md

 company, has agreed to mobilize their wall of printers to help meet Dr.
 Elias’s demand.

-Additionally, Choksi was able to deliver ten prototypes to Laurell Taylor, RN, who has distributed them to front line health care workers around New York City to test for usability and durability.
+Finally, Choksi was able to deliver ten prototypes to Laurell Taylor, RN, who has distributed them to front line health care workers around New York City to test for usability and durability.
 The workers include ICU nurses, nursing administrators, and medical assistants processing laboratory